 It is equally plausible that any further research was secreted from that point forward, whether in the Army Corp of Engineers or another agency, due to the public response the atlas unwittingly provoked, the Associated Press picking up the story, which was reprinted in newspapers like the Washington Star-News.
 The atlas was, after all, published as “part of a national pilot test effort being conducted to explore the environmental information needs of planners” (United States Army Corp of Engineers, 1975).
 If the latter is the case and secrecy pursued, the question almost impossible to answer is what has become of government interest in the phenomenon since the mid-1970s?

 The 1975 atlas was a comprehensive scientific tome and endeavor.
 Not much more than the $200,000 cost at the time (Engineers Corps book recognizes ‘Big Foot’, 1975) is needed to demonstrate that it was a serious undertaking.
 Years in compilation and review, the Army Corp viewed the second edition of the atlas as a thorough and accurate reference source, whose main objective was to collect environmental data of state or national importance.
 It was not viewed as a static project, but one that was forward-looking, subject to modification as data continued to accrue and data collection methods improved.
 Early identification of environmental resources was its stated goal to enable appropriate environmental assessment, management, and planning (United States Army Corp of Engineers, 1975).
 In this regard, the sasquatch entry coincides with the objectives of early identification, continued data collection, and the forward-looking nature of the atlas.
 It seems less an outlier and more logical fit when viewed in this context.
-While it may have been a public risk to include the entry in an inventory of consequential or endangered fauna, overlooking it may have been the greater scientific and environmental mistake from the standpoint of an editor like Dr. Steve Rice.
+While it may have been a public risk to include the entry in an inventory of consequential or endangered fauna, overlooking it may have been the greater scientific and environmental mistake from the standpoint of an editor like Dr. Steve Dice.

 The sasquatch entry indicates that footprint data was the most convincing, citing measurements from casts ranging from 14 to 24 inches in length and 5 to 10 inches in width.
 The footprint data is charted along with sightings data in the states of Washington, Oregon, and California, the Canadian province of British Columbia, along with a column for Other for an aggregate total of 497 track/sightings.
 The data exactly corresponds to a chart from page fifty-eight of John Green’s Year of the Sasquatch published in 1970.
 This suggests that whatever data collection the government was conducting in this era, it was heavily reliant on the data of an outside researcher, namely John Green, and it was taking such research efforts seriously.
 Sightings data also indicated that the sasquatch was endemic to S. America, as well as Asia, the atlas specifically noting sightings in the Pamir Mountains of the USSR; the latter is not an insignificant detail in the context of the Cold War.

 The atlas’ treatment of the Patterson-Gimlin film also breaks with scientific attitudes, concluding it “shows no evidence of fabrication.”
 Why it deviates from consensus scientific views at the time that the film was hoaxed is a mystery.
-Was the editor of the Atlas, Dr. Steve Rice, an unusually open-minded man of science or did he have other information available to him?
+Was the editor of the Atlas, Dr. Steve Dice, an unusually open-minded man of science or did he have other information available to him?
 Was Dr. John Napier’s (1973) conclusion that there was “nothing in the film to prove conclusively it was a hoax” simply repeated here, when, at best, Napier’s views of the film were full of contradictions that argued as much for hoaxing as against it?
 Or did someone or some persons within either the Army Corp of Engineers or another agency view the film and offer such conclusions?
 There seems no reason to deviate from scientific consensus at the time that the film was hoaxed yet this simple reference to the Patterson-Gimlin film does just that.

 The statement in the Atlas that FBI laboratories had examined potential sasquatch hair that did not match any known animal was the most controversial.
 It prompted bigfoot researcher Peter Byrne to write a letter to the FBI asking for clarification on the matter, “to set the record straight, once and for all…”(Bigfoot part 01 of 01).
-In what some might interpret as a bit of obfuscation, the FBI’s follow-up letter to Byrne stated that the agency was “unable to locate any references to such examinations in our files”; Internal FBI memos also indicate Dr. Steve Rice “was unable to locate his source for the reported FBI hair examination” (Bigfoot part 01 of 01).
+In what some might interpret as a bit of obfuscation, the FBI’s follow-up letter to Byrne stated that the agency was “unable to locate any references to such examinations in our files”; Internal FBI memos also indicate Dr. Steve Dice “was unable to locate his source for the reported FBI hair examination” (Bigfoot part 01 of 01).
 The FBI did, however, agree to Byrne’s subsequent request to examine potential sasquatch hairs he had obtained; Byrne’s request was granted “in the interest of research and (legitimate) scientific study” (Bigfoot part 01 of 01).
 The FBI ultimately determined the hairs originated from the deer family (Bigfoot part 01 of 01).
 Whatever one makes of the FBI’s response to Byrne’s request “to set the record straight” (Bigfoot part 01 of 01), accepting Byrne’s hair sample for examination is another indication differences existed in government and scientific attitudes toward the sasquatch in the 1970s.

 The public face of government attitudes toward the sasquatch begins and ends with the publication of the atlas, incredible in itself, considering it is just one small entry of some 350 words, a map of the state of Washington overlaid with sightings and footprint data, one chart, and a sasquatch sketch that accurately captures such details as the hirsute form, long arms, brow ridge, and receding forehead described by eyewitnesses.
 Of course, there is the inclusion of the cartoon as well, one that, on superficial reading, has given academics reason enough to dismiss the effort as lacking in any real substance.
 But all the cartoon does is anticipate controversy and the open-endedness of the sasquatch question.
 Humor is both an easy way to reach an audience and put it at ease.
 It does not contradict sasquatch plausibility or the known data from the period.
 If one was so inclined to analyze the cartoon, an ironic interpretation—something no doubt lost upon most academics—could very well be that the sasquatch would not be included in the atlas if it was merely a mythic animal, or at least an animal for which there wasn’t sound evidence to support its existence.